-In recent years, the Mining and Quarrying sector has been dominated by gold and, to a lesser extent, bauxite.
+3.7 Mr. Speaker, in recent years, the Mining and Quarrying sector has been dominated by gold and, to a lesser extent, bauxite.
 Even though the price of gold continuously fell in 2013, from its peak in 2012, there was cautious optimism that going into 2014, the industry would rebound.
-In reality, gold production declined by 19.5% to 387,508 ounces.
-Fuelled by the growth in demand for quarry products, the "other mining" subsector increased by 35.3%.
-The impact of the varied declines in production within the subsectors resulted in the overall performance of the sector falling by 11.5%, a major downturn from the expectation of a 2.8% growth, and last year's performance of 8%.
+In reality, gold production declined by 19.5 percent to 387,508 ounces.
+Fuelled by the growth in demand for quarry products, the "other mining" subsector increased by 35.3 percent.
+The impact of the varied declines in production within the subsectors resulted in the overall performance of the sector falling by 11.5 percent, a major downturn from the expectation of a 2.8 percent growth, and last year's performance of 8 percent.